Is Proofreading a Good Side Hustle? (15 Reasons Why It Is)

 Proofreading can also fit the bill for those who miss making a positive contribution—helping others polish their prose is rewarding.

-7) Proofreading leads to a broader knowledge base.
+7) Proofreading tends to broaden your knowledge base.

 A bright blue sky with the message "knowledge is power" spelled out in white, fluffy clouds.

-Being a proofreader will expand your breadth and depth of knowledge and enrich your vocabulary.
+Being a proofreader will broaden and deepen your knowledge and enrich your vocabulary.

 If you love to learn, you’ll enjoy this perk of being on error patrol!